meolar/supertux-wiki/Home.md

 Making changes to the wiki
 --------------------------

-* Users without write access: Directly editing this Wiki is restricted to developers, you have to submit a pull request.
+* Users without write access: Directly editing this wiki is restricted to developers, you have to submit a pull request.
 Go to the [wiki repository](https://github.com/SuperTux/wiki) and try to edit; GitHub will automatically make a fork for you.
 Then submit a pull request to the wiki repository through the Github UI.
 Or you can check it out locally and edit, it's just a git repo.